mozilla/protocol/docs/README.md

 3. Make sure [CHANGELOG.md][changelog] is also up to date.
 4. Commit the changes to the `master` branch.
 5. Tag a new release.
 You can do this either using [Git tag][git-tag], or directly on the [GitHub website][releases].
-6. Run `gulp build` to create the NPM package.
+6. Run `npm test` to run the build script and front-end tests.
 The package contents will be located in `./dist/assets/protocol/`.
-7. Publish to NPM using `npm publish ./dist/assets/protocol/`.
+7. If the build is successful and all tests pass, publish to NPM using `npm publish ./dist/assets/protocol/`.

 # Acknowledgements